 Many of the seats facing the window offer great views of the tarmac and the downtown Minneapolis skyline.
 There are also plenty of good seating options if you are traveling solo or with a larger group.

 The lounge also contains a few different flight boards to keep you up to date on the status of your outbound flight.
 These have become less important in recent years with the advancement of airline smartphone apps, but it is still a nice touch.

 The Escape Lounge MSP has quickly become one of my favorite domestic airport lounges.
 Just for holding the American Express Platinum card, you will get unlimited access and can bring in up to two guests.
 It is a quiet oasis that offers a great alternative to the nearby Delta Sky Club or sitting at the gate.
-Learn more about this card and other travel rewards cards here.
+Click Here to learn more about the American Express Platinum Card.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.